Ronda to Cordoba E-Bike Tour

 Scheduled to operate

-If four persons books a trip on a specific date, the departure is guaranteed.
+If seven persons books a trip on a specific date, the departure is guaranteed.
 For trips with only one or two guests, we will contact you before your final payment

 Trips with fewer than four guests may be led by a single guide who also serves as the driver, providing full support with a BHG van.
 If you prefer to have two guides, please consult your trip advisor, as this may involve an additional cost due to the minimum participant requirement not being met.